johanix/hackathon120/README.md

-# Fully Automated Synchronization of DNS Delegation Data From Child to Parent
+# Rapid Automated Synchronization of DNS Delegation Data From Child to Parent

 ## PROJECT